 With Trenitalia, you have the option of choosing between first class or second class tickets.
 Both tickets offer amenities which include air-conditioning, free Wi-Fi upon registering, power outlets on each seat as well as a café bar.
 First class tickets however have better seats with more leg space, as well as a snack and drink included in the ticket.
 Trenitalia have a flexible luggage policy as they do not charge passengers for oversize or overweight luggage.
 Pets are also allowed on Trenitalia trains.
 Italo on the other hand has cinema coach, vending machines, facilities that cater to disabled passengers and they allow pets onboard as well.
 There is no limit to the amount of luggage you carry on board, however you should note that there is limited space on the trains.

 As you scour through the Omio website, you are bound to find a few ways to score cheap trains from Salerno to Milan.
 Some of the ways that can help your search is opting for online booking compared to same day booking which usually has steeper tickets.
 With some providers like Trenitalia you can be able to book for your trip up to 6 months in advance.
 Passengers with flexible schedules can choose to board trains that are outside peak hours which usually cost less compared to rush hour trains.
 Travelers are advised to be flexible with the dates and times of travel so as to get the best deals.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Some of the Salerno train stations to Milan you can start your journey from include Salerno, Salerno Torrione and Salerno Irno.
-Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When departing from Salerno, you have various train station options to start your journey from including Salerno, Salerno Torrione and Salerno Irno.
+When arriving in Milan, you can end your journey in train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

 Here are some other resources that might have the information you need